Help Your Doctors Talk to Each Other About Your Care

 Coordinating Mental Health Care

-If you are being treated for both physical and mental health issues, be sure all your doctors know this.
+If you’re being treated for both physical and mental health issues, be sure all of your doctors know this.
 One health concern can affect another.
-That means a mental health symptom may make it hard to know that you have a physical problem.
-And some medicines used for mental health issues can affect you physically.
-To keep you safe and healthy, your doctors all need to know what you’re taking, says the University of Michigan Medicineleaving site icon
+And mental health symptoms may make it hard to know if you have a physical problem.
+That’s why primary care and mental health care providers work together to treat their patients.

 Your PCP Takes the Lead

-Your mental health provider is a vital part of your primary care team.
+Your mental health provider is a vital part of your care team.
 But even when you’re seeing another doctor, your PCP remains your overall care manager.
-Because your PCP knows about all of your physical and mental health history and concerns, your PCP is in the best position to coordinate your care.
+Because your PCP knows all of your physical and mental health history and concerns, your PCP is in the best position to coordinate your care.

 Your PCP will support you and your mental health care provider’s treatment plan.
 So be sure to tell your PCP about your mental health treatment, and remember: